 Lyons differs dramatically from Warth and Eastern Kentucky Welfare Rights Organization.
 In the earlier cases, the Court’s concern for remedial efficacy was a corollary to the requirement that the plaintiff establish that the injury was fairly traceable to defendant’s unlawful conduct.
 If the causal link between the defendant’s conduct and the plaintiff’s injury was tenuous, then it followed that injunctive relief against that conduct was unlikely to remedy the injury.
 Thus, the requirement of remedial efficacy grew out of the focus upon causation; whenever causation was in doubt, so too was remedial efficacy.

 The ability of prospective injunctive relief to remedy past wrongs dealt with in Lyons has echoes in Steel Company v.
-Citizens for a Better Environment./91/ In Steel Company, plaintiff sued a manufacturing firm for past violations of a federal statute requiring users of certain toxic and hazardous chemicals to file forms with the Environmental Protection Agency that detail the name, quantity, and disposal methods of various chemicals.
+Citizens for a Better Environment.105 In Steel Company, plaintiff sued a manufacturing firm for past violations of a federal statute requiring users of certain toxic and hazardous chemicals to file forms with the Environmental Protection Agency that detail the name, quantity, and disposal methods of various chemicals.
 The Environmental Protection Agency alerted the firm that it had failed to file the forms for several years.
 The firm then did so.
-Suing the firm for violating the statute, plaintiff asserted that the company’s failure to file these forms precluded plaintiff from learning about its operations.
-Plaintiff sought declaratory, injunctive relief and civil penalties.
+Suing the firm for violating the statute, the plaintiff asserted that the company’s failure to file these forms precluded the plaintiff from learning about its operations.
+The plaintiff sought declaratory and injunctive relief and civil penalties.

-The Court found that plaintiff failed the redressability prong of the standing test.
-With respect to injunctive relief, plaintiff sought an order permitting plaintiff to inspect the firm’s facilities and records and requiring the firm to submit future forms to the Environmental Protection Agency.
+The Court found that the plaintiff failed the redressability prong of the standing test.
+With respect to injunctive relief, the plaintiff sought an order permitting it to inspect the firm’s facilities and records and requiring the firm to submit future forms to the Environmental Protection Agency.
 The Court held that such relief would not redress the injury previously caused when the firm failed to file the forms.
-Plaintiff did not allege that such a violation was going to happen again, and, without it, there was no basis for prospective injunctive relief.
+The plaintiff did not allege that such a violation was going to happen again, and, without it, there was no basis for prospective injunctive relief.

 R econciling these standing cases is not realistically possible.
-However, the Court seems far more likely to find standing in cases pursuant to a specific federal statute which reflected Congress' intent and desire for judicial intervention.110 Such statutes evidence a legislative judgment that certain classes of plaintiffs suffer injury in fact when the statute is violated, that the violation causes the injury, and that such injury is redressable by the statutory remedies provided.
+However, the Court seems far more likely to find standing in cases brought pursuant to a specific federal statute which reflected Congress' intent and desire for judicial intervention.110 Such statutes evidence a legislative judgment that certain classes of plaintiffs suffer injury in fact when the statute is violated, that the violation causes the injury, and that such injury is redressable by the statutory remedies provided.
 These statutes also explicitly reflect Congress’ desire that courts intervene to resolve disputes arising from the statutes.
 As the Court recently put it, “Congress [can] define new legal rights, which in turn will confer standing to vindicate an injury caused to the claimant.”111 With the exception of Defenders of Wildlife, the Court found standing in each case arising from such statutes.
 When, however, the action does not arise from such statutes and there is no explicit legislative mandate for intervention, the Court takes a much narrower view of standing.
 This is particularly true in cases, often involving constitutional questions, that pose challenges to the judicial function when standards of decision are not readily available or discernible112 and when separation of powers issues are present.113